lucafalasco/scroll-snap/README.md

 ### `settings: Settings`

-A configuraiton object consisting of one or more of the following keys:
+A configuration object consisting of one or more of the following keys:

 #### `snapDestinationX: string | number`